VERIFY BEFORE RELYING

 Benchmark 4: EXCEPT/NOT Questions at 75% Accuracy

-EXCEPT and NOT questions cost more points per question than any other format.
-If your EXCEPT/NOT accuracy is below 75%, the format is still costing you 3 to 5 questions on the exam.
+EXCEPT and NOT questions can cost more points than students expect because the format flips normal reading habits.
+If your EXCEPT/NOT accuracy is below 75%, the format is still a readiness risk.

 Track your EXCEPT/NOT accuracy separately from your standard question accuracy.
 If it is below 75%, do one more isolated practice session of 20 to 30 EXCEPT/NOT questions using the True/False Labeling technique.
 One session is usually enough to close the gap.